Serves 80 residents.

-The Washington State Department of Veterans Affairs is building a new skilled nursing facility on the campus of the Jonathan M. Wainwright Memorial VA Medical Center in Walla Walla.
+The Washington State Department of Veterans Affairs constructed a new skilled nursing facility on the campus of the Jonathan M. Wainwright Memorial VA Medical Center in Walla Walla.
 The new facility opened in June of 2017.

 Primary focus is 10 counties nearest Walla Walla where about 50,000 veterans live.
 Of these, 20,000 are age 65 or older.

-Design and construction will meet guidelines established by the US Department of Veterans Affairs State Home Construction Grant Program.
+Design and construction meets guidelines established by the US Department of Veterans Affairs State Home Construction Grant Program.

-65% of cost is paid by US DVA (approximately $22 million)
+65% of construction cost was paid by US DVA (approximately $22 million)

-35% of cost is paid by WA State (approximately $12 million)
+35% of cost was paid by WA State (approximately $12 million)

 This project is unique because the State Veterans Home will be built on the grounds of the Federal VA Medical Center.
 It also has the support of the City of Walla Walla, the Walla Walla Veterans Task Force and the local veterans community.

-The new Home will serve 80 veterans and in some cases their spouses or widows and create 100 permanent jobs in Walla Walla.
+The new Home serves 80 veterans and in some cases their spouses or widows and has created more than 100 permanent jobs in Walla Walla.